replayio/docs/src/app/test-runners/playwright/other-ci-providers/page.md

 npx replayio install
 ```

-Sometimes you might also have to run a step to install Chromium dependencies:
+You might also have to run a step to install Chromium dependencies:

 ```sh
 npx playwright install-deps chromium